Sicilian Baroque: Earthquake and patrons

 The aristocracy shared their power only with the Roman Catholic Church.
 The Church ruled by fear of damnation in the next life and of the Inquisition in the present, and consequently both upper and lower classes gave as generously as they could on all major saints' days.
 Many priests and bishops were members of the aristocracy.
 The wealth of the Church in Sicily was further enhanced by the tradition of pressing younger children of the aristocracy to enter monasteries and convents, in order to preserve the family estates from division; however, this was seldom a cheap option as expenses and an ongoing "onerous maintenance" had to be paid to the Church.
 Thus, the wealth of certain religious orders grew out of all proportion to the economic growth of any other group at this time.
 This is one of the reasons that so many of the Sicilian Baroque churches and monasteries, such as San Martino delle Scale, were rebuilt after 1693 on such a lavish scale.

 Once rebuilding began, the poor rebuilt their basic housing in the same primitive fashion as before.
 By contrast, the wealthiest residents, both secular and spiritual, became caught in an almost manic orgy of building.
 Most members of the nobility had several homes in Sicily.
 For one thing, the Spanish viceroy spent six months of the year in Palermo and six in Catania, holding court in each city, and hence members of the aristocracy needed a town palazzo in each city.
+A parallel Baroque style adapted to earthquake conditions, called Earthquake Baroque, also developed in the earthquake-prone Spanish colonies of Guatemala and the Philippines and the Spanish administrations there gave their expertise and input to the Spanish and Sicilians in the construction of Sicilian Baroque.
 Once the palazzi in devastated Catania were rebuilt in the new fashion, the palazzi in Palermo seemed antiquated by comparison, so they too were eventually rebuilt.
 Following this, from the middle of the 18th century, villas to retire to in the autumn, essentially status symbols, were built at the fashionable enclave at Bagheria.
 This pattern was repeated, on a smaller scale, throughout the lesser cities of Sicily, each city providing a more entertaining social life and a magnetic draw for the provincial aristocrat than their country estate.
 The country estate also did not escape the building mania.
 Often Baroque wings or new façades were added to ancient castles, or country villas were completely rebuilt.
 Thus, the frenzy of building gained momentum until the increasingly fantastical Baroque architecture demanded by these hedonistic patrons reached its zenith in the mid-18th century.